 There can be several causes of toxic shock:

-- The use of internal sanitary protection: tampons or menstrual cups will prevent the blood from circulating and therefore from draining.
-If the bacteria is present, it will be in an environment very favorable to its development;
+- The use of internal sanitary protection: tampons or menstrual cups will prevent the blood from circulating and draining away.
+If the bacteria is present, it will be in an environment that is highly conducive to its development;

 - The bacteria are already present in the vagina;